jaydorsey/specwrk/README.md

   Start one or more worker processes

 Options:
   --id=VALUE                        # The identifier for this worker.
-Default specwrk-worker(-COUNT_INDEX)., default: "specwrk-worker"
+Default specwrk-worker(-COUNT_INDEX), default: "specwrk-worker"
-  --count=VALUE, -c VALUE           # The number of worker processes you want to start.
-Default 1., default: 1 --output=VALUE, -o VALUE          # Directory where worker output is stored.
-Overrides SPECWRK_OUT.
-Default '.specwrk/'., default: ".specwrk/"
+  --count=VALUE, -c VALUE           # The number of worker processes you want to start, default: 1 --output=VALUE, -o VALUE          # Directory where worker output is stored.
+Overrides SPECWRK_OUT, default: ".specwrk/" --seed-waits=VALUE, -w VALUE      # Number of times the worker will wait for examples to be seeded to the server.
+1sec between attempts.
+Overrides SPECWRK_SEED_WAITS, default: "10"
   --uri=VALUE                       # HTTP URI of the server to pull jobs from.
-Overrides SPECWRK_SRV_PORT.
-Default 5138., default: "https://localhost:5138"
+Overrides SPECWRK_SRV_URI, default: "http://localhost:5138"
   --key=VALUE, -k VALUE             # Authentication key clients must use for access.
-Overrides SPECWRK_SRV_KEY.
-Default ''., default: ""
-  --run=VALUE, -r VALUE             # The run identifier for this job execution.
-Overrides SPECWRK_RUN.
-Default main., default: "main"
-  --timeout=VALUE, -t VALUE         # The amount of time to wait for the server to respond.
-Overrides SPECWRK_TIMEOUT.
-Default 5., default: "5"
+Overrides SPECWRK_SRV_KEY, default: "" --run=VALUE, -r VALUE             # The run identifier for this job execution.
+Overrides SPECWRK_RUN, default: "main" --timeout=VALUE, -t VALUE         # The amount of time to wait for the server to respond.
+Overrides SPECWRK_TIMEOUT, default: "5"
   --help, -h                        # Print this help
 ```